Nomad Device Lab is a collection of mobile devices that helps you do better mobile testing.

 A travelling lab.

 The lab is open to the community at locations around Cape Town.
-Use of the lab is free, but space is limited, so please contact the lab or the host for that day.

 If you would like to host the lab for a day or half day session, we'd love to hear from you.